BashedZombie/BashedZombie/README.md

 **BFYI** You should know...

 - Despite being in the bsd fandom, we will never interact with others fully if they're sitting as a cos of a character, espeically Nakaharas.
 You've ruined the character so much I refuse to talk to anyone who only sees his fanon version.
+- If you've read the BSD manga and other BOOKS then feel free to interact.
 - Some of our fictives don't like doubles.
 - We will never see IRLs or FictKins as the actual character.
 We will not be feeding into any delusions and will use strictly nicknames for you.
 - We do not add people unless we've spoken at least once or twice!
 This includes adding us on Discord.
 - We're sexually repulsed and jokes make us heavily uncomfortable.
 If we have hidden you that is likely the reason.
+Yes, this includes the act of humping your ponytown friend.
+- I do not support MSI but we like their songs.

 ⌣⌣⌣⌣⌣⌣⌣⌣